The rigidity of some finite group actions on CAT($\kappa$) spaces

 The claim means that the concatenation of $[g^i \cdot \chi, g^{i+1} \cdot \chi]$ is a local geodesic in the CAT(1) space $\overline{S_c(X)}$, thus it is an isometric embedding of a circle of length $2\pi$.

 The Euclidean cone over this circle is a 2-flat in the tangent cone.
 Since $g$ acts on the circle by rotation of $2\pi/n$, this gives the same rotation by $g$ on the tangent cone. \end{proof}

-Finally, we give an inequality on distances between 3 consecutive orbit points in CAT(0) space using the above inequality.
+Before closing this section, we give an inequality on distances between 3 consecutive orbit points in CAT(0) space using the above inequality.
 We suppose the order of $g$ is at least 4, since if the order is 3, the orbit points must form an equilateral triangle. \begin{corollary} Let $X$ be a complete CAT(0) space.
 Suppose $g$ has order $n \geq 4$.
 For any point $x$ not fixed by $g$,

 with equality holds iff $g^i \cdot x$ are vertices of an isometrically embedded flat regular $n$-gon. \end{corollary} \begin{proof} To simplify notation we denote $g\cdot x$ and $g^2\cdot x$ by $y$ and $z$.
 Consider the two comparison triangles $\triangle(\bar c, \bar x, \bar y)$ and $\triangle(\bar c, \bar y, \bar z)$ on the flat plane with $\bar {c}$ and $\bar{y}$ as their common vertices, and place $\bar x$ and $\bar{z}$ on opposite sides of edge $[\bar c, \bar y]$.
 These two triangles are congruent isosceles triangles.